-College Credit Option Definition College Credit (at Texas PS 213 Institutions) Eligibility for Foundation School Funds District Expense Student Expense Other Considerations Pathways in Technology Early College High School TEC §§29.551- 29.557, 19 TAC §102.1095 A HS model that provides students at risk of not graduating (or those wishing to accelerate their instruction) with a blended HS and college curriculum and the opportunity to earn college credit and technical certifications.
+College Credit Option Definition College Credit (at Texas PS Institutions) Eligibility for Foundation School Funds District Expense Student Expense Other Considerations Pathways in Technology Early College High School TEC §§29.551- 29.557, 19 TAC §102.1095 A HS model that provides students at risk of not graduating (or those wishing to accelerate their instruction) with a blended HS and college curriculum and the opportunity to earn college credit and technical certifications.
 (Students earn a HS diploma and are eligible to earn up to 60 college credit hrs and/or a technical certification, tuition-free.)
 Courses taken as part of the Academic Course Guide Manual (ACGM) are awarded immediately by the PS institution offering the course when a passing grade is earned; recognized by the school district and PS institution based on articulation agreement.
 Courses taken as part of the Workforce Education Course Manual (WECM) as determined by PS institution; awarded on the student's meeting Eligible The district or charter in which the student is enrolled must pay for tuition, fees, and required textbooks, to the extent those charges are not waived by the institution of higher education.
 No cost to student; a student enrolled in a college course for HS graduation credit must not be required to pay for tuition, fees, required textbooks, or any other expenses.
 To operate a P-TECH, districts must receive P-TECH designation from TEA.
 P-TECH students have up to six years to complete high school.
 Texas Science, Technology, Engineering, and Math Academy 19 TAC §102.1093 A 6-12 or 9-12 model that provides students at risk of not graduating (or those wishing to accelerate their instruction) with a blended HS and college curriculum and the opportunity to earn college credit and technical certifications (Students earn a HS diploma and are eligible to earn college credit hrs and technical certifications, tuition-free.) the requirements of the PS institution Courses taken as part of the Academic Course Guide Manual (ACGM) are awarded immediately by the PS institution offering the course when a passing grade is earned; recognized by the school district and PS institution based on articulation agreement.
 Courses taken as part of the Workforce Education Course Manual (WECM) as determined by PS institution; awarded on the student's meeting the requirements of the PS institution Eligible The district or charter in which the student is enrolled must pay for tuition, fees, and required textbooks, to the extent those charges are not waived by the institution of higher education.
 No cost to student; a student enrolled in a college course for HS graduation credit must not be required to pay for tuition, fees, required textbooks, or any other expenses.
 To operate a T-STEM, districts must receive T-STEM designation from TEA.
 T-STEM students have up to four years to complete high school.

-College Credit Option Definition College Credit (at Texas PS 213 Institutions) Eligibility for Foundation School Funds District Expense Student Expense Other Considerations

-An opportunity for a Determined by PS Eligible College and HS faculty meet once Local decision based on

-student to earn HS institution; awarded on a year to discuss course content. articulation agreement the agreement between the school

-credit for a college the student's meeting The course must meet the TEKS district and the local college and are

-course offered at or in the requirements of the and WECM 218 course outcomes. written into the articulation

-Locally conjunction with a PS PS institution agreement.

-Articulated Credit institution that

-(Public Law 109- provides advanced

-270, 2006) academic instruction

-beyond or in greater

-depth than

-the TEKS5 for the

-equivalent HS course
+College Credit Option Definition College Credit (at Texas PS Institutions) Eligibility for Foundation School Funds District Expense Student Expense Other Considerations An opportunity for a student to earn HS Determined by PS institution; awarded on Eligible College and HS faculty meet once a year to discuss course content.
+Local decision based on articulation agreement the agreement between the school the student's meeting the requirements of the The course must meet the TEKS and WECM course outcomes. district and the local college and are written into the articulation Locally Articulated Credit conjunction with a PS institution that PS institution agreement.
+(Public Law 109- 270, 2006) provides advanced academic instruction beyond or in greater depth than the TEKS5 for the equivalent HS course